Support the Clinic

 How is the Clinic for Special Children funded?

-The Clinic is funded from four major sources of revenue—annual auction revenue, collaborative relationships, clinic fees, and donations from caring people just like you.
+The Clinic is funded from four major sources of revenue—annual philanthropic revenue, collaborative relationships, clinic fees, and donations from generous people just like you.

 We work hard to keep clinic fees to a minimum to ensure the families we serve can afford the consistent care they need.
-Private philanthropic donations allow us to conduct research, provide community education, and coordinate patient care.
+Private philanthropic donations allow us to provide patient care, conduct research, and provide community education.

 Help us to continue to provide patients with timely, affordable and effective care!